markusmoenig/Eldiron/Readme.md

 ## Installation and Documentation

 The game creator can be easily installed using Rust and it's cargo package manager.
-This is very easy todo even if you have no programming experience.
+This is very easy to-do even if you have no programming experience.
 The installation guide and documentation is available in the Wiki of this repo.

 ## License

 The source and all assets I commissioned for Eldiron are licensed under the MIT.
 You can use the source and assets freely.

-## Supporting Eldiron

-If you like Eldiron you can support me by joining my Patreon.
-I will use any potential income on developing more features, commissioning more assets and server costs.